Masker-Li/ChemSelML/ReadMe.md

                 and the sp suffix indicates that it is a single point calculation file.)
             For Radicals:
                 R_n-c1-1sp.gjf (such as CF3-c1-1sp.gjf)
-      - For easy extraction of local descriptors, please add the atomic order number of the reaction site to the title line of the heterocycle's input file.
+      - For the extraction of local descriptors by scripts, please add the number of the target site atom of heteroarene (as in Gaussview or the order of the Cartesian coordinates) to the title line of the input file.

             For example:
             in the fifth line of **./Example/part_1/Sub/Ar/X4t-1-c1-1sp.gjf**,